Criticism of multiculturalism

 Criticism of multiculturalism questions the ideal of the hegemonic maintenance of distinct ethnic cultures within a country.
 Multiculturalism is a particular subject of debate in certain European nations that are associated with the idea of a nation state.
 Critics of multiculturalism may argue against cultural integration of different ethnic and cultural groups to the existing laws and values of the country.
 Alternatively critics may argue for assimilation of different ethnic and cultural groups to a single national identity.

-Multiculturalism and Islam

-In an article in the Hudson Review, Bruce Bawer writes about what he sees as a developing distaste toward the idea and policies of multiculturalism in Europe, especially, as stated earlier, in the Netherlands, Denmark, United Kingdom, Norway, Sweden, Austria and Germany.
-The belief behind this backlash on multiculturalism is that it creates friction within society.
+Social trust